OWASP/owasp-mastg/docs/MASTG/techniques/android/MASTG-TECH-0017.md

 Alternatively you can use the #MASTG-TOOL-0010 extension for Visual Studio Code or run #MASTG-TOOL-0012 on your APK or use the exported files from the previous tools to open the reversed source code on your preferred IDE.

-In the following example we'll be using [UnCrackable App for Android Level 1](../../apps/android/MASTG-APP-0003.md).
+In the following example we'll be using #MASTG-APP-0003.
 First, let's install the app on a device or emulator and run it to see what the crackme is about.

 <img src="../../../../../assets/Images/Chapters/0x05c/crackme-1.png" width="400px" />